 - Opportunities to listen to various types of music at local venues.

-- Plenty of bars/pubs with music, karaoke, and more bar attractions.
+- Plenty of bars/pubs with music, karaoke, trivia, etc.

 - “For book lovers, Toadstool Bookshop is awesome!
 It is very large and well-stocked.
 Keene also has two used book stores, Eagle Books and Hannah’s Used Books.” – Menno, Early Mover